- What are the aims of the group?

 - We meet on Wednesday afternoons from 12.30 till 3.30pm. for three weeks of the month and now have a Saturday morning meeting from 10.30 till 1.30pm often usually on the last Saturday of the month.

 - We have a 3-hour drawing session, longer than the 2-hour sessions provided by many of the evening groups.

 - We have a large pool of models to draw upon, so we’re not sketching the same model, week in, week out.

-- We aim to keep the size of the group small.
+- We aim to keep the size of the group small and friendly.

 - We are a not-for-profit group and plough any surplus made back into the group.

 Do I need to be an experienced artist to join?

 No, you don’t.
 We have members at all levels of attainment and ability, all wanting to practice and develop their skills in life drawing.